API Documentation

 // CommonJS

-const { BlissSVGBuilder } = require('bliss-svg-builder');For browser usage (ES module and UMD), see Installation.
+const { BlissSVGBuilder } = require('bliss-svg-builder');For browser usage, see Installation.

 Warnings